andiosika/Multiple-linear-regression-for-predicting-home-prices/README.md

 An initial model was created via [statsmodels api](https://www.statsmodels.org/stable/index.html) and evaluated with a qq plot.

-The model performed poorly.
+The initial model performed poorly.
 By removing outliers from the target, the model improved and it was discovered (not shockingly) that 79% of the price was effected by location, size and grade as the top three factors and each had a postive impact.
 The condition or how recently the house was built or remodeled came in next as well as the number of bathrooms - the more bathrooms, the higher the price.

 1) zipcode 98003 and others (see below)